faheem-akhtar/pf-app/README.md

 Some console methods have been customized for datadog implementation in the client side.
 Nothing is required to send them to datadog, use console methods as normal.
 If first parameter is a string it will use that as message, otherwise the message will be `Generic`.

+## Workflow

+For automatic semantic version bump please use `[major]` or `[minor]` in the PR title for major and minor version respectively.
+Default will be the patch bump.
+This will be done on every successful merge to the master.